 We recommend that you seek these services if you:

-• have a maintenance order following a divorce
+• have a maintenance order following a divorce;

-• need to protect your assets from any beneficiary
+• need to protect your assets from any beneficiary;

-• require estate planning purposes structure; or
+• require help planning your estate; or

-• wish to provide for charities as beneficiaries
+• wish to provide for charities as beneficiaries.

 How you can benefit from testamentary trust services